Your binder contains too many pages, the maximum is 40.

 We have also assisted numerous private companies and a number of governmental entities in successfully navigating the U.S. antidumping and countervailing duty (CVD) laws, including appeals of these cases to the U.S. Court of International Trade (CIT) and the Court of Appeals for the Federal Circuit.
 Our practice includes the former Chair of the U.S. International Trade Commission.

 Our team has also advised clients on the negotiation of every important U.S. free trade agreement of the past decade, helping our clients achieve objectives in such diverse areas as technical standards, intellectual property, e-commerce, government procurement, and competition policy.
+Our team has extensive experience with EU free trade agreements, and is in a position to help clients engage in the negotiation and implementation of such instruments.

 Covington advises on a range of U.S. customs compliance matters, including: